nickraymond/Spoon_test_01/README.md

 • NNNN_GPS.csv and NNNN_SYS.csv are taken during the same chunk of time and are sync based on SYS clock

-• Better if the code is easily read by humnans, file size not critical
+• Better if the code is easily read by humans, file size not critical

-• Assume it is OK to hardcode file names into program // if extra time I would like to prompt the user to insert file names
+• Assume it is OK to hard code file names into program // if extra time I would like to prompt the user to insert file names

 • Output a NEW version of the SYS file with "GPS Epoch Time" added as the second column